 As a further experiment, we tested the robustness of our results when varying the underlying graphical structure.
-Towards this end, we fixed $p \in \{10, 50 \}$ and the group sample size to $n/2 = 200$ and we generated 10 simulated EEG data for each scenario depicted in Fig. \ref{fig:graph_sims}.
-Our approach reached satisfying results in all the considered scenarios.
-In scenario S1, S3, S4, and S5, the averaged F1-score for the differential network was close to 1 for $p=10$ and to 0.8 for $p=50$.
-Slightly worse results were reached in scenario S2 and S6 where the differential network only includes pairwise interdependencies that are stronger in the reference group $\mathcal{G}^0$.
-Interesting, in these scenarios the support of the graphical models of the two groups $\mathcal{G}^0$ and $\mathcal{G}^1$ is correctly identified, suggesting that this behaviour may be partially due to penalization term of the loss function in (\ref{eq:pen_least_square}) which forces sparsity in the estimates of the differential network.
+Towards this end, we fixed $p \in \{10, 50 \}$ and the group sample size to $n/2 = 200$ and we generated 10 simulated data for each scenario depicted in Fig. \ref{fig:graph_sims}.
+As can be seen from Fig. \ref{fig:f1_diff_scenarios}, our approach reached satisfying results in all the considered scenarios.
+In scenarios S1, S3, S4, and S5, the averaged F1-score for the differential network was close to 1 for $p=10$ and to 0.8 for $p=50$.
+Slightly worse results were obtained in scenarios S2 and S6, where the differential network includes only pairwise interdependencies that are stronger in the reference group $Gr^0$.
+Note that, in these scenarios, the support of the graphical models of the two groups $Gr^0$ and $Gr^1$ is correctly identified, suggesting that this behavior may be partially due to the penalization term of the loss function in (\ref{eq:pen_least_square}), which forces sparsity in the estimates of the differential network.